Marcoyacoub01/Door_Locker_Security_System/README.md

 + Press enter button (choose any button in the keypad as enter button).

-+HMI_ECU should send the two passwords to the Control_ECU through the UART.
++ HMI_ECU should send the two passwords to the Control_ECU through the UART.

 + If the two passwords are matched then the system has a password now and save it inside the EEPORM and go to Step 2.